In today’s guide, I am going to share some of the best Dosa batter tips for you.

 And the above proportion is good enough for a family of 4 people.

-Once you get the right proportion of ingredients, you can wash them thoroughly.
+Once you get the right proportion of ingredients, you can rinse them thoroughly.

 Make sure you remove all the dust and other particles from the grains.